 "This discussion is over."

 "Luke, as long as you're in that apartment, you'll have a single bed.
 Don't you want the possibility of more?"
-Luke was standing there, quiet.
-He was actually taking everything Lorelai was saying in, but he didn't want to do it.
+She asks, seeing Luke think about it.
 "Come on, Luke, it's time.
 Make a move, take a shot.
-Entertain the possibility of a non- Unabomber existence.
+Entertain the possibility of a non-Unabomber existence.
 What do you say?"

 "You got a pen?"